okta/terraform-provider-okta/website/docs/r/group_memberships.html.markdown

 Resource to manage a set of memberships for a specific group.

 This resource will allow you to bulk manage group membership in Okta for a given group.
 This offers an interface to pass multiple users into a single resource call, for better API resource usage.
-Effectively this is the same as using the `okta_group_membership` resource several times with a single group and many different users.
+Effectively this is the same as using the `okta_group_membership` resource several times with a single group and different users.
 If you need a relationship of a single user to many groups, please use the `okta_user_group_memberships` resource.

 When using this with a `okta_user` resource, you should add a lifecycle ignore for group memberships to avoid conflicts in desired state.